-Bridget Foley is executive editor of Women’s Wear Daily (WWD), a position she has held for over a decade.
-From her front row perspective, Foley’s opinions on the wider industry are integral part of industry trade paper's coverage.
+Bridget Foley was executive editor of Women’s Wear Daily (WWD), a position she held for over a decade.
+From her front row perspective, Foley’s opinions on the wider industry were an integral part of industry trade paper's coverage.

 Foley joined the publication in her early 20s, from California Apparel News, her first major job.
 When Foley joined WWD in the mid 80s it was still presided over by John Fairchild, who refused to allow bylines to be featured under show reviews and features.
-Bylines are still absent from WWD’s show reviews; however, at the insistence of Fairchild Publishing’s (WWD’s parent company) editorial director, Foley began signing her name below her features, now published as ‘Bridget Foley’s diary.’
+Bylines are still absent from WWD’s show reviews; however, at the insistence of Fairchild Publishing’s (WWD’s parent company) editorial director, Foley began signing her name below her features, published as "Bridget Foley’s Diary."

 Foley has come under criticism in the past for her close relationships with some designers, however, as Foley herself explains, “Whether or not one likes one’s subjects, honest criticism involves a level of separation.”

 At the end of 2020, Foley announced she had left her position as executive editor at WWD.